ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    .. code-block:: console

       $COMINgfs/gfs.$yyyymmdd/$hh/atmos

-..
-   COMMENT: Should "atmos" be at the end of this file path?
-If so, is it standing in for something (like FV3GFS), or is "atmos" actually part of the file path?
-Are the files created directly in the "atmos" folder?
-Or is there an "ICS" and "LBCS" directory generated?

 ``FIXLAM_NCO_BASEDIR``: (Default: "")
    The base directory containing pregenerated grid, orography, and surface climatology files.
 For the pregenerated grid specified by ``PREDEF_GRID_NAME``, these "fixed" files are located in: